Geoffrey013/oc-p3-Outdoor-film-festival/README.md

 # Installation

-- Install WordPress
-- Add wordpress theme (all files of project except specifications) to your local server
+Add all files of project (except specifications) to your wordpress environment